wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/03-building-your-first-block.md

 After that it imports the `save` function.
 This function is exported from the `save.js` file.

-Last but not least, it imports the JSON object from the `block.json` file as the metadata variable.
+Last but not least, it imports the JSON object from the `block.json` file as the `metadata` variable.

-Finally, it uses the `registerBlockType` function, and passes in two variables, the block name, and an array of arguments that define the block.
+Finally, it uses the `registerBlockType` function to register the block, and passes in two variables, the block name, and a block configuration object of block properties.

-Inside the array of arguments, the `edit` property is set to the value of the `Edit` component, and the `save` property is set to the value of the `save` function.
+Inside the properties object, the `edit` property is set to the value of the `Edit` component, and the `save` property is set to the value of the `save` function.
+Because the `save` property and the imported `save` function have the same name, it uses a shorthand syntax to set the property value.

 ## Your first build